Contact us

 internet addiction

-Internet addiction is characterized by excessive or poorly controlled preoccupations, urges, or behaviors regarding computer use and internet access that lead to impairment or distress.
+Internet addiction is characterized by excessive or poorly controlled preoccupations, urges, or behaviors regarding computer use and Internet access that lead to impairment or distress.

-Symptoms include a preoccupation with the internet, withdrawal symptoms when the internet is not available, unsuccessful efforts to stop or curb internet use, and the need to spend increasing amounts of time online.
+Symptoms of internet addiction include a preoccupation with the internet, withdrawal symptoms when the internet is not available, unsuccessful efforts to stop or curb internet use, and the need to spend increasing amounts of time online.
 According to research from Common Sense, teens average 7 hours and 22 minutes of screen time per day, and kids 8–12 years old get an average of 4 hours and 44 minutes of screen time per day.

 3. Shopping Addiction